awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 For each security group, you add *rules* that control the traffic based on protocols and port numbers\.
 There are separate sets of rules for inbound traffic and outbound traffic\.

-You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC\.
-For more information about the differences between security groups and network ACLs, see [Compare security groups and network ACLs](VPC_Security.md#VPC_Security_Comparison)\.

 **Topics**
 + [Security group basics](#VPCSecurityGroups)
 + [Default security groups for your VPCs](#DefaultSecurityGroup)